WindowsPointCloud/PointCloudSystem/README.md

 3. Python version: 3.8
 4. PyTorch version: 1.10.1

+So far, we have been able to reimplement this repository as long as the following system conditions are met.
+Ensure you are using Windows 10 and CUDA 10.2.
+We will guide you through setting up the remaining Python dependencies in the next section.

 ## Setup
 ⚠️ Please follow the sequence!
 Any other sequence may result in unknown errors which no one has solved before.